hchiam/console-log-element/bookmarklet/README.md

 # Bookmarklet backup

-Because, right now, experimental add-ons are disabled on Android.
+Because, right now, experimental add-ons seem disabled on mobile.
+But even this might not work on mobile.

 https://console-log-element-bookmarklet-backup.surge.sh